INFORMATIVE MASTERCLASS

 The primary estate planning document holds the decedent’s instructions for the estate.
 While estate plans have multiple documents, only one is intended to be the primary instructions.
 Here’s an example—someone using a trust as their primary planning instrument would still need to have a last will and testament to address any property not funded into the trust.

-A recent article from The News-Enterprise, “Make a choice about primary testamentary planning documents,” explains that other means of transferring assets are not included as primary planning instruments.
+An article from The News-Enterprise, “Make a choice about primary testamentary planning documents,” explains that other means of transferring assets are not included as primary planning instruments.
 The document is needed, even if all property passes through joint ownership or beneficiary accounts.

 Suppose that the co-owner of a joint account or beneficiary is deceased.
 In that case, the primary planning instrument is needed to determine who will receive the property, in what way and who is responsible for managing the distribution of estate assets.

 Primary planning documents include testamentary documents used to determine estate planning after death.
 Some documents, like trusts, may be effective during life and after death, but others, like power of attorney, are limited to lifetime use only.
+Read more in our article, Can a Testamentary Trust Protect Your Intellectual Property in Kerrville?

 The three general categories of testamentary planning documents are irrevocable trusts, revocable trusts and wills.